JOwen-ster/Discord_Bot_Workshop/README.md

 ```
 pip install -r requirements.txt
 ```
-After you have successfully installed the libraries, create a new folder OUTSIDE THIS DIRECTORY (Since this is going to be your bot) and name it something like `mydiscordbot` and open it up with your favorite code editor.

-### IN THE FOLDER
+After you have successfully installed the libraries...

 Create a new file named `.env` (no name before the dot) and put the following in it.
 ```
 DISCORD_TOKEN = 'YOUR_BOT_TOKEN_GOES_HERE'